-"Cats lack certain liver enzymes which affects their liver metabolism, making them more sensitive to drugs and chemicals.
+"Cats have fewer certain liver enzymes which affects their liver metabolism, making them more sensitive to drugs and chemicals."

-These include their small body size, their habit of hiding when ill so that exposure is not immediately evident, and their lack of certain liver enzymes which affects their liver metabolism, making them more sensitive to drugs and chemicals.
-When cats are poisoned, these factors make them more sensitive to poisonings than dogs.
+These include their small body size, their habit of hiding when ill so that exposure is not immediately evident, and their decreased number of certain liver enzymes which affects their liver metabolism, making them more sensitive to drugs and chemicals.
+When cats are poisoned, these factors often increase their risk to poisonings compared to dogs.

 How can a cat become poisoned?

-Cats can be poisoned via a number of routes.
-Contamination of the digestive system can result from the direct ingestion of a toxic substance, from ingestion of poisoned prey, or from grooming contaminated fur.
-Some toxins can be absorbed directly through the skin, particularly the paws, and a few toxins can cause damage by inhalation.
-As cats are fastidious groomers, any skin or hair exposure can quickly result in the poison being ingested as a result of grooming.
+Cats can be poisoned in several different ways.
+Most poisoning occurs when cats eat something toxic, ingest poisoned prey, or groom contaminated fur.
+Some toxins can be absorbed directly through the skin, such as tea tree oil, and a few toxins can cause damage by inhalation, including carbon monoxide and smoke inhalation.
+As cats are fastidious groomers, any skin or fur exposure can quickly result in the poison being ingested from grooming.

 What clinical signs might warn me that my cat may have been poisoned?

-The signs vary depending on the particular poison concerned.
+The signs vary depending on the particular poison.
 Toxins may produce:

-- Respiratory signs such as coughing, sneezing, or difficult breathing
+- Respiratory signs such as coughing, sneezing, or difficulty breathing

-- Skin signs of redness, inflammation and swelling
+- Skin signs including redness, inflammation, and swelling

 - Kidney failure that may show as lack of appetite, vomiting, halitosis (bad breath), increased drinking and urination, decreased drinking and urination, and weight loss